ESG Questionnaire Response - Pacific Investment Management Company LLC (PIMCO)

 Climate

-The following response is intended to address Questions 7 – 9.
+The following response is intended to address Questions 8 and 9.

-Climate change entails both an array of financial risks and opportunities – opportunities which PIMCO’s investment strategy seeks to manage and harness on behalf of our clients.
 We view the energy transition and global temperature rise as of utmost importance for fixed income investors, considering the ever-growing evidence of meaningful economic impacts and credit risks.
 In the last few years alone, markets saw the consequences of climate-related catastrophes including deadly wildfires, hurricanes, typhoons and other anomalies across the globe.
-Therefore, in order to effectively assess, climate risk is integrated into the firm’s overall investment process and at the portfolio level through our ESG assessments.
+Climate risk (including transition risk) is integrated into the firm’s overall investment process and at the portfolio level through our ESG assessments.
 Furthermore, we support a number of climate-related organizations (e.g. TCFD, IGCC), as well as the Paris Agreement and we have developed a number of internal proprietary tools to assess climate change-related risks in our portfolios.

 At the portfolio level, PIMCO’s climate change framework is integrated into our investment process through PIMCO’s ESG assessments.
 We use a proprietary methodology and analysis that reflect fixed income’s specific features, and we actively engage with issuers on climate change mitigation and readiness.
-In PIMCO’s portfolios with ESG objectives, we embed climate change into our three-step approach of exclusion, evaluation, and engagement.
+In PIMCO’s portfolios that follow sustainability strategies and guidelines, we embed climate change into our three-step approach of exclusion, evaluation, and engagement.

 The investment implications of climate change, in both the short and long term, stem primarily from two main types of risks: transition risks (e.g., business risks prompted by the energy transition, such as tighter regulations on carbon emissions) and physical risks (e.g., how climate change affects natural resources upon which the issuer depends).
 We endorse the SDGs as the holistic reference framework to assess these wide ranging risks.